0x22fe/bevy_prototype_simple_net/README.md

+**Project has been archived.**

-# Bevy Simple Networking (Prototype)
+# Bevy (Prototype) Simple Networking
 This crate provides basic network functionality for the Bevy engine.
-While it is in a prototype stage, it is relatively easy to use and has been tested to work.
+It is in a prototype that is relatively easy to use and has been tested to work.

 It currently implements a **TCP-based client and server** as well as a **UDP-based client and server**.